opentomb/OpenTomb/README.md

 ----------

 NB: Please note that the authors and contributors list is constantly extending!
 There are more and more developers getting involved in the development of OpenTomb so some recent ones may be missing from this list!

 * TeslaRus: main developer.
 * Cochrane: renderer rewrites and optimizing, Mac OS X support.
-* Gh0stBlade: renderer add-ons, shader port, gameflow implementation, state control fix-ups, camera programming.
+* Gh0stBlade: renderer add-ons, shader port, gameflow implementation, state fix-ups, camera.
-* Lwmte: state and scripting fix-ups, controls, GUI and audio modules, trigger and entity system rewrites.
+* Lwmte: state fix-ups, controls, GUI and audio modules, trigger and entity scripts.
 * Nickotte: interface programming, ring inventory implementation, camera fix-ups.
 * pmatulka: Linux port and testing.
 * Richard_trle: Github migration, Github repo maintenance, website design.